Some proofs of the Poincar\'e-Birkhoff-Witt theorem and related matters: The Witt--Lazard proof of the global PBW theorems

 \section{The Witt--Lazard proof of the global PBW theorems}

 \plabel{sec:lazard}

-Although the classical proofs of the PBW theorem which work for general fields are quite similar to each other; the approach due to Witt \cite{W} and Lazard \cite{L} is characterized (as opposed to Birkhoff \cite{B} and Bourbaki \cite{BX}) by (a) an emphatic appearance of the symmetric group, and (b) a more explicit description of the ideal structure of the universal factorization.
-In short terms, it algebraizes the combinatorics quite well.
-In fact, it allows to formulate the proof of the PBW theorem simultaneously in (i) the basic case (sum of cyclic $K$-modules) and (ii) the symmetric case ($\mathbb Q\subset K$).
+Although the classical proofs of the PBW theorem which work for general fields are quite similar to each other; the approach due to Witt \cite{W} and Lazard \cite{L} is characterized (as opposed to Birkhoff \cite{B} and Jacobson \cite{J} or Cartan, Eilenberg \cite{CE} and Cohn \cite{CC}) by (a) an emphatic appearance of the symmetric group, and (b) a more explicit description of the ideal structure of the universal factorization.
+Thus, it algebraizes the combinatorics quite well.
+It allows to formulate the proof of the PBW theorem simultaneously in (i) the basic case (sum of cyclic $K$-modules) and (ii) the symmetric case ($\mathbb Q\subset K$).

 \textbf{(I) Actions of symmetric groups.} The symmetric group $\Sigma_n$ acts naturally on $\botimes^n\mathfrak g$ by the presription

 Then $\botimes^n_{(0)}\mathfrak g$ is generated by $v-\sigma*v$ where $v\in \botimes^n\mathfrak g$, $\sigma\in\Sigma_n$.
 Let $W_{k,n}$ denote the permutation $(k\,\,k+1)$ in $\Sigma_n$.
 Then it is also true that $\botimes^n_{(0)}\mathfrak g$ is generated by $v-W_{k,n}*v$ where $v\in \botimes^n\mathfrak g$, $k<n$.
 Let us define the $W_{k,n}\bullet:\botimes^n\mathfrak g\rightarrow\botimes^{n-1}\mathfrak g$ by taking a Lie-commutator between the $k$th and $(k+1)$th positions.
 So,